loltreeman/BigCubesSplits/README.md

 ---

-## 🧑‍💻 Author
+## Author

-Built by **Christian Naguio** – my first time using JavaScript ever, thanks to this project.
+Built by **Christian Naguio**: my first time using JavaScript ever, thanks to this project.

 ---